The Kennedy Center/Stephen Sondheim Inspirational Teacher Awards

 The $10,000 award will be presented to the selected awardees by check.
 Award recipients are responsible for all applicable taxes associated with the Award.

-In the event of a posthumous award, the $10,000 award shall be donated in the name of the nominated teacher, to an eligible non-profit educational organization with demonstrated financial need.
+In the event of a posthumous award, the $10,000 award shall be donated in the name of the nominated teacher, to an eligible non-profit educational organization.
 Such organization must be affiliated with a K-12 school, school system, college or university in the United States.

 5. How to Nominate a Teacher.